-The Australian Government is investing $68.4 million into Australia’s agricultural traceability systems.
+The Australian Government is investing over $100 million into Australia’s agricultural traceability systems.
 This investment builds upon the already strong traceability frameworks in place, especially around food safety, provenance and biosecurity.

 Working with industry and states and territories, the department supports the development of a national approach to improve traceability in agricultural supply chains.